How to build the best computer for music production (DAW)

 CORSAIR CX Series CX450 450W ATX12V 80 PLUS BRONZE Certified Active PFC Power Supply

 ViewSonic VP2365wb Black 23″ IPS LCD Monitor with VGA & power cables

 A Healthy Budget Build

-This build will get you a middle-of-the-road CPU in terms of speed for the current generation of AMD processors, quiet case fans and no frills.
-You might get by with fewer fans but if your workspace is hot and especially if you produce entirely in-the-box, I wouldn’t chance it.
+This build will get you a middle-of-the-road CPU in terms of speed for the current generation of AMD processors, quiet case fans and no-frills.
+You might get by with fewer fans but if your workspace is hot and especially if you produce entirely in-the-box, I wouldn’t change it.

 - 3.5 GHz 4-core AMD Ryzen 5 CPU

 ASUS ROG STRIX B350-F GAMING AM4 AMD B350 SATA 6Gb/s USB 3.1 HDMI ATX AMD Motherboard

 AMD RYZEN 5 1500X 4-Core 3.5 GHz (3.7 GHz Turbo) Socket AM4 65W YD150XBBAEBOX Desktop Processor